LordZed86/DeQueue/docs/notes/reflection_notes.md

 - The test for `markCompleted`'s default timestamp uses a before/after bracket rather than mocking `Date.now`.
 What's the tradeoff between the two approaches?
 - If the queue grew to 500 items, localStorage would start to feel it (~5MB cap).
 What would the migration to IndexedDB actually look like?
 What would have to change outside of `storage.js`?

+### About the content script

+- The content script has to work on any page — a news article, a YouTube video, a Reddit thread.
+How did you decide which metadata sources to try, and in what order?
+- The word count ÷ 200 wpm estimate is rough.
+What would you need to know about a page to do better?
+Is it worth it?
+- `innerText` isn't available in jsdom, so the tests use `textContent` as a fallback.
+In a real browser these behave differently — `innerText` respects CSS visibility, `textContent` doesn't.
+Does that matter for DeQueue's use case?
+- The hostname-based content type detection (youtube.com → video) can't be tested in jsdom because `window.location` is read-only.
+How would you test it if you needed to?
+Is "correct by inspection" a defensible position?

+### About MV3 and the background worker

+- MV3 blocks direct popup → content script messaging.
+Did you know this before you hit it, or did it surface as a bug?
+What does that say about how well you understand the platform you're building on?
+- `return true` in the `onMessage` listener is a well-known MV3 gotcha.
+How did you catch it?
+Would a test have caught it?

 ### About what you'd do differently

 - Would you keep the 2D DP table, or switch to 1D now that you understand it better?